 I also went to elementary school in India for pieces of time between 4th grade and 6th grade, and participated with my cousins and classmates in several tournaments including track & field and volleyball in Udupi, Karnataka.
 What I came across was a plethora of poor children from around the area, many of them who looked like they were used to hard labor on the farms, and would compete barefoot in the races and games with shabby clothing.
 These kids were on average far faster and more athletic than Americans of the same age, if that’s possible to believe.
 This makes the current situation all the more difficult to accept.

 Somewhere in the world of Indian athletics, there is a major disconnect between the potential of its kids, and the formation of the Olympic roster.
 Let’s see if Indians care enough to improve their Olympic output, which is more than just a symbol of pride.
 It’s also a statement that India can finally implement a nation-wide organizational system towards success that the Indian people deserve.
 Olympic success will also most likely correlate with the economic and cultural progress that need to happen, in concert.

 There is hope.
 Sindhu, Malik, shooter Abhinav Bindra, runner Milkha Singh, cricketer Sachin Tendulkar, and tennis player Leander Paes have shown that Indian athletes are capable of matching up with anyone in the world with their grit.
 India is, after all, where yoga and meditation were born.

 Mahanth S. Joishy is Editor of usindiamonitor

-Posted on August 22, 2016, in Commerce, Culture, History and tagged 2016 Olympics, Indian Olympics, Indo-US, P.V.
+Posted on August 22, 2016, in Commerce, Culture, History and tagged 2016 Olympics, Indian Olympics, Indian-American, Indo-US, P.V.
 Sindhu, Ramanathan Krishnan, Rio 2016, Sakshi Malik, US-India, Vijay Amritraj.
 Bookmark the permalink.
 Leave a comment.